I Want To...

-The Organization authorizes the JHM IRBs to suspend or terminate human subjects research studies at convened meeting.
-The IRBs may determine that a study should be suspended or terminated due to: unanticipated problems involving risk to subjects or others under Policy No. 103.6(b); serious or continuing non-compliance under Policy 103.7; findings presented in the continuing review process or change in research review process; or problems identified in a monitoring process.
+The Organization authorizes the JHM IRBs to suspend or terminate human subjects research studies at a convened meeting.
+The IRBs may determine that a study should be suspended or terminated due to: unanticipated problems involving risk to participants or others or serious or continuing non-compliance under Policy 103.6(b); findings presented in the continuing review process or change in research review process; or problems identified during a monitoring visit or directed audit.

 The Organization authorizes the Institutional Official (IO), or an IRB Chair, to suspend or terminate a human subjects research study (or associated studies) when an event occurs and, in their judgment, taking such action cannot wait until a convened IRB meeting in order to protect the rights and welfare of participants.
 An action taken by the IO or an IRB chair to suspend or terminate research will be reported to the IRB at the next convened meeting.

 Suspension or termination of approval shall be documented in a written notice to the PI.
 The notice of suspension or termination of IRB approved research must include a statement of the reasons for the action.
-The communication to the PI will include an opportunity for the PI to respond to the decision within 10 calendar days.
+The communication to the PI will include an opportunity for the PI to respond to the decision.
 The communication will ask the PI to provide a plan for ensuring that the rights and welfare of all currently enrolled or previously enrolled (if appropriate) participants are protected.

 The IRB will determine and inform the PI of steps to be taken as a result of suspension or termination of the research.
 Steps could include:

-- Notification of currently enrolled participants that the study has been terminated by a written communication approved by the IRB.
+- Notification of currently enrolled participants that the study has been terminated by the IRB.
 In this case, communication to participants will explain the rationale for the action taken;

 - Withdrawal of participants, considering the rights and welfare of those individuals before such a step is taken;